wyfo/apischema/docs/json_schema.md

 ## Property dependencies

-*apischema* support [property dependencies](https://json schema.org/understanding-json schema/reference/object.html#property-dependencies) for dataclass through a class member.
+*apischema* support [property dependencies](https://json-schema.org/understanding-json-schema/reference/conditionals.html#dependentrequired) for dataclass through a class member.
 Dependencies are also used in validation.

-!!! note
-    JSON schema draft 2019-09 renames properties dependencies `dependentRequired` to disambiguate with schema dependencies

 ```python
 {!dependent_required.py!}